rachel8801/vue_weather/README.md

 # vue_weather

-The goal of the mini project is to work with Open Weather API to create a real time mini weather app.
+The goal of the project is to work with Open Weather API to create a real time mini weather app.
 The purpose of this app is to familar with VUE framework and learn how to use vue.js.

 ## Project setup